-This was not the first time I had encountered a Latino physician who was unable to practice medicine or who had to go through additional, extensive training to regain their privileges in the U.S. A few months prior at a conference, I met a Venezuelan orthopedic surgeon who had just recently relocated to the U.S. He was at the conference to network within the medical field and was considering training to become a surgical technician.
+This was not the first time I had encountered a Latino physician who was unable to practice medicine or who had to go through additional, extensive training to regain their privileges in the United States.
+A few months prior at a conference, I met a Venezuelan orthopedic surgeon who had just recently relocated to the United States.
+He was at the conference to network within the medical field and was considering training to become a surgical technician.

 These doctors abandoned their adored countries to create safer lives for their families.
 They left behind memories, homes and families.
 They renounced their titles and with enormous humility, entered their beloved medical profession in new roles.
 Their passion towards the field is undoubtable and will certainly be recognized by their future patients.